1 to 1

 plate

-Plate is a metal plate is imaged in a plate setter for each separation on an offset press job.
+a metal plate imaged in a setting machine for each color separation; required for offset printing

 Plate gap